breznak/neural.benchmark/data/README.md

 ## Anomaly datasets

 There are several types of anomalies in data streams.
 We categorize them in the following way:
-- neatData – clean data sets generated with no anomalies included.
+- neatData – clean data sets generated with no anomalies.
 Eg. sine, constant, spike train.
 - corruptedData – these data sets were taken from the previous group but then corrupted by a deterministic anomaly.
 Subfolders comprise datasets grouped by the category.
 Such as: point anomaly, section anomaly, etc. See the subfolders article.

 Each of these folders contain source data and results generated in a HTM experiment.